parkerking-fournier/COMP551FinalProject/README.md

         --input_dir /path/to/your/dataset \
         --checkpoint /path/to/your/pretrainedmodel/facades_BtoA

-Next we are going to do some processing of the input data
+Next we are going to do some processing of our data to make sure its ready for the compNN algorithm.
+First the datasets come of the form of a jpeg file [256, 512].
+We just split the images into their own files where A = one on left , B = one on the right.
+Run the script (note you may have to go inside and change the script (sorry)

+        python split_train_images.py

+Then finally to get the test images and training images in the form that you want run

+        python parse_input_image.py
+        python parse_output_image.py

+Then you are ready to run the compNN.py algorithm
+Note it will take a long time.

+        python compNN.py

+ Enjoy!